 However, the process of filing a claim is not easy.
 A knowledgeable and experienced South Carolina personal injury attorney can help you to sort out the paperwork and take care of the complexities associated with filing for compensation.
 The way it is structured, you must take previous steps before filing a lawsuit.
 At HawkLaw, we can help you exhaust your other means of compensation and check to see if you have filed any required administrative claims for disability benefits with the Department of Veterans Affairs.

 Who Qualifies for the Camp Lejeune Lawsuit?

+The second primary criterion for filing a claim includes the impact the Camp Lejeune water contamination had on their health.
 Persons who file a case must demonstrate they have an adverse health condition caused by contaminated water.
 Common illnesses and diseases people are being diagnosed with include the following:

 - Aplastic anemia

 - Bladder cancer